wso2/docs-ei/en/micro-integrator/docs/develop/integration-development-kickstart.md

 ## Start backend mock services

-Two mock hospital information services are available in the DoctorInfo.jar file located here.
+Two mock hospital information services are available in the DoctorInfo.jar file downloadable from [here](../assets/attach/developing-first-integration/DoctorInfo.jar).

 Open a terminal window and use the following command to start the services.